 When receiving a critique:

-- Strive for emotional neutrality; being reactive toward others, their words, or the situation will prevent a creator from actively listening and truly understanding another’s perspective
+- Strive for emotional neutrality; being reactive toward others will prevent a creator from actively listening and truly understanding another’s perspective

 - Do not to take the critique personally; remember, the submission is under critique—including its merits and demerits; the creator is not under critique; this point is especially important if the critique submission comes from a personal place, such as the case of a memoir or a long-standing project